1jour1vin

 Nose

-Fresh and intense notes of red fruits, crushed stones, flowers, and spices
+Fresh, intense notes of red berries, crushed stone, flowers, and spices

 Serve